-Ringette Ontario, working with their technology vendor RAMP has transitioned to using online electronic gamesheets for all games starting this season.
+Ringette Ontario, working with their technology vendor RAMP has transitioned to using online electronic gamesheets for all games.
 All parent volunteers who will act as scorekeeper this season should review the information below.

 Start by downloading the gamesheet app using the links below.

 Next, review the Gamesheet app quick guide.
 Focus on pages 3 and 4 which provide instructions for scorekeepers:

 It is recommended to review this video overview of of the Gamesheets app: https://youtu.be/mH9lWiNPAFM

 Write things down even when using the app.

 It is recommended that you use write down the goals and penalties before entering them into the app, just in case there are issues.
 To help with this, you can print a paper copy of the official Ringette Ontario gamesheet.
 Note use of the app is mandatory and the game sheet is only used for note taking.

 And finally, review the FAQ below for common questions:

 Q: What are the different codes used for?